mybatis/mybatis-dynamic-sql/README.md

 The library works by implementing an SQL like DSL that creates an object containing a full SQL statement and any parameters required for that statement.
 That object can be used directly by MyBatis as a parameter to a mapper method.

-The library will generate these types of SQL:
+The library will generate these types of SQL statements:

 - DELETE statements with flexible WHERE clauses
 - INSERT statements of several types: